adamklingbaum/adamklingbaum/README.md

 # Hi, I'm Adam 👋

-I love to learn, solve problems and write code.
+I love to learn, solve problems and write `code`.

 I work primarily with the JavaScript web stack, but I am always eager to learn new languages and frameworks.